 2 large eggs

-- In a separate bowl mix flour, baking powder and salt.
-Set aside.
+2. In a bowl, mix flour, baking powder and salt, and set aside.

-- Beat in eggs and vanilla into the butter/sugar mix until fluffy.
+4. Beat the eggs and vanilla into the butter-sugar mixture until fluffy.

-- Bake in preheated oven for approximately 8-10 minutes.
-Take them out when they are just BARELY starting to turn brown around the edges.
+8. Bake them for about 8-10 minutes.
+Remove them just as they begin to brown around the edges.

-- Let them sit on the baking tray for 2 minutes before removing to cooling rack.
+9. Leave them on the baking tray for two minutes before removing them to another container to cool.

-Wherever you are in the world I hope you and your family are healthy and safe during this time.
-I send you my very best wishes and I hope to see some of you very soon when I can finally open my little shop in Agua Amarga.
-This week I’ll be taking more photographs for my Granada collection and I’ll also be working on some more delicious recipes to share with you.
-Thank you for being part of the Nomad Estilo community.
+Wherever you are, I hope you and your families are healthy and safe during these days.
+I send you my best wishes, and I hope to see some of you very soon, when I can finally open my store in Aguamarga.
+This week I will continue taking photos for my collection set in Granada, and I will also continue working on more recipes that I can share with you.
+Take care.
+Stay home.